| Delegation in the Practice of Naturopathy

-An ND would never delegate to another ND.
-All NDs in Ontario have the authority to perform the above controlled acts and so do not need that authority given to him or her through a delegation.
+A Member would never delegate to another Member.
+All Members have the authority to perform the above controlled acts and so do not need that authority given to them through a delegation.
 In the case of administering a substance by inhalation or injection, or prescribing, dispensing, compounding or selling a drug, the College has a standard of practice made in regulation requiring the successful completion of courses and examinations in IVIT and prescribing in order to exercise the authority of performing these controlled act.
-Therefore, only an ND who has met these standards can perform these acts and cannot accept a delegation from another ND as a way of circumventing the regulation.
+Therefore, only a Member who has met these standards can perform these acts and cannot accept a delegation from another Member as a way of circumventing the regulation.

-An ND who cannot perform IVIT has the option to refer a patient to an ND who has completed the required courses and examinations and so is able to provide IVIT.
+A Member who cannot perform IVIT has the option to refer a patient to a Member who has completed the required courses and examinations and so is able to provide IVIT.

-The ND making the delegation must have a naturopath-patient relationship with the person on whom the controlled act will be performed and have determined that it is in the best interests and needs of the patient, not of the ND, that the delegation occur.
+The Member making the delegation must have a naturopath-patient relationship with the person on whom the controlled act will be performed and have determined that it is in the best interests and needs of the patient, not of the Member, that the delegation occur.

-It is also the responsibility of the ND making a delegation to ensure that the delegatee can accept the delegation.There may be restrictions or additional requirements placed on other regulated health care practitioners when accepting a delegation.
-For example, a Registered Nurse cannot accept a delegation from an ND unless there is an order in place from a Medical Doctor specific to the procedure.
+It is also the responsibility of the Member making a delegation to ensure that the delegatee can accept the delegation.There may be restrictions or additional requirements placed on other regulated health care practitioners when accepting a delegation.
+For example, a Registered Nurse cannot accept a delegation from a Member unless there is an order in place from a Medical Doctor specific to the procedure.